M4nveru/leetcode/README.md

-# leetcode
+# Leetcode solutions
-Repository to save leetcode solutions
+That's repository to save my leetcode solutions.
+Just do it!